hassan-attar/skiplist_verbose/README.md

 </pre>
 ## Overview

 This repository contains a C++ implementation of a SkipList data structure.
-SkipList is a data structure that allows for efficient search, insertion, and removal of elements, providing logarithmic time complexity for these operations on average. mized Level Generation:** The SkipList utilizes a randomized process to determine the level of each node, providing a balanced structure.
+SkipList is a data structure that allows for efficient search, insertion, and removal of elements, providing logarithmic time complexity for these operations on average.
+The SkipList utilizes a randomized process (coin flip) to determine the level of each node.

 ## Usage

 - **To use the SkipList in your project, you can include the `SkipList.h` header file and instantiate a `SkipList` object with the desired type.**
-- **You can run the command-line based application, to interact with the SkipList, you can perform operations and activate the verbose mode. (recommended for educational purposes)**
+- **You can run the command-line-based application, to interact with the SkipList, you can perform operations and activate the verbose mode. (recommended for educational purposes)**

 ## How to Compile the program:
 ```bash